-In order to advance from levels 1 to 4, students must attain 75% (B) or better and no less than 70% in each subject area.
+In order to advance from levels 1 through 3, students must have an overall average of 75% (B) or better and no less than 70% in each subject area.

 Students who successfully complete level 4 by achieving a score of 70% or better in all classes and 4.0 on all CanTEST components will be granted regular undergraduate student status at Brandon University.

 Students repeating the level must write all CanTEST subtests at the end of the current term and receive 4.0 on each test at that time.

 All other language proficiency entrance requirements will be waived.
 Level 4 is the university entrance level and is designed to provide students with intensive academic training to facilitate seamless transition to regular classes.
 Only students with strong proficiency in English can expect to be admitted to this level.

 Verification of Enrollment requests will be processed within three (3) business days.